bojieli/ai-agent-projects/live-audio/README.md

 ### Common Issues

 1. **Missing API Keys**: Ensure required environment variables are set
+2. **FFmpeg Not Found**: Ensure FFmpeg is installed and available in your system PATH
+   - Test with: `ffmpeg -version`
+   - If not found, refer to the FFmpeg installation instructions above
-2. **Network Issues**: Check connectivity to API endpoints
+3. **Network Issues**: Check connectivity to API endpoints
-3. **Rate Limiting**: Consider switching providers or implementing retry logic
+4. **Rate Limiting**: Consider switching providers or implementing retry logic
-4. **Geographic Restrictions**: Use OpenRouter for global access
+5. **Geographic Restrictions**: Use OpenRouter for global access
+6. **ONNX Runtime Issues**: The backend uses ONNX Runtime for voice activity detection
+   - Usually resolved by the `onnxruntime-node` package automatically
+   - On some systems, you may need additional system libraries

 ### Performance Optimization